shiny/adonis-resque/README.md

 Console would print `Hello Bob`.

 > [!WARNING]
-> Make sure your Job ClassName is unique in the queue. and argument of method perform would be jsonify to redis.
+> Make sure your Job ClassName is unique in the queue. and the arguments of it's method `perform` would be serialize to a json string to redis under the hood.

 ### Batch enqueue
 ```typescript